Home | GitHub Source | Contact Me | Support the Site |

 Pichu is obtainable as a Hatch Mode catch on either field.
 It will only be a Hatch option once the player has captured 5 Pokémon in the current game (indicated by the number at the bottom of the screen).
 Pichu is also generated as the Hatch encounter separately from all other Hatch Pokémon.
 The mechanics for encountering Pichu work as follows:

 2. The game will divide this number by 50 and take the remainder.
-If the player has beaten Rayquaza in the current game, or is using an e-Reader card to increase special Pokémon's encounter rates, then the game will divide by 100 instead.
+If the player has beaten Rayquaza in the current game, or is using the 'Encounter Rate Up' e-Reader card, then the game will divide by 100 instead.

 3. If the last Pokémon species encountered via egg is Pichu, the game will manually set the remainder value to 1, regardless of what it actually is.
 (This has the effect of preventing the player from being able to encounter two Pichu in a row.)